Peoplesized/swz_learn/2019-11-15-httpie/README.md

 * Httpie commmands are structured as follows

     `http [flags] [METHOD] URL [ITEM [ITEM]]`
+* Request data fields can be serialized as a JSON object using the syntax

+     - `field=@file.txt` (serializes the contents of file.txt to a JSON object and assigns the result to field)

+* A request can be sent with HTTP Headers as follows  Name:Value e.g
+  - `http POST  api_key: abcd http://httbin.org/anything -d @basic.json`
+  - Its worth noting that the header will be returned as Api-Key: "abcd"

+* A json file can be assigned to a variable as follows
+    - `http POST  http://httpbin.org/anything api_key:abcd value:=@basic.json`

 - More info about httpie can be found on  [HTTPie – command line HTTP client](https://httpie.org/)